knassen/personal-tech/README.md

 # personal-tech
-My university personal web site which got deleted in 2024.
+This is my university personal web site which got deleted in 2024.

-This is my attempt at recreating it.
+I've made an attempt at recreating it.
 I found most of the html files on my local hard drive.
 I did some lookups on the Wayback Machine to fill in for additions that were made directly on the web site rather than in my local files.

-At this point it is mostly all there.
+So, I'm reasonably confident it is all back.

-There is more to do:
+I've still got plenty to do.

-  - A lot of links are bad and need to fixed or replaced.
+  - A lot of the links are bad and need to fixed or replaced.
 I've been marking bad links and replacing ones I can find in other sites.
+Thankfully, some of the old sites still exist.

-  - Some of the information needs to be updated.
+  - Some of the information needs to be updated and brought up to date.

+  - I may add some additional Perl programs of general interest.

-  - I've been converting to HTML5 standards but there's more of that to do.
+  - I've mostly converted the site to HTML5 standards.

-There are still some good items here.
-Even for historical value it can be useful.
+There are still some good items here, even if they are ancient in computer terms.
+Just remember: no AIs were around to help when this site was set up originally.

-I hope you find a few things here that are worthwhile.
+I hope you will find a few things here that are worthwhile.